-The winter holiday/ Christmas season can be one of the most challenging times of the year for children with autism.
+The Christmas season can sometimes be a very challenging time of the year for autistic children.

-There are all sorts of unpredictable changes to usual daily life in the lead up to Christmas and New Years Day such as:
+There are all sorts of unpredictable changes to usual daily life in the lead up to Christmas and the school holidays such as:

 - changes to the environment at home, school and in the community with bright lights and decorations